anton-tchekov/unholy-c/README.md

         var count;
     }

-Global variables must be defined at the beginning of the file, before all functions.
+Global variables and constants must be defined at the beginning of the file, before all functions.

 **Example:**

+    var _counter;
-    var ANSWER = 42;
+    const ANSWER = 42;
-    var PI = 3.1416;
+    const PI = 3.1416;

 ## Types